Protection From Charges For Violent Crimes

-Crimes of violence can be domestic battery, aggravated assault, murder, killing in self-defense or defense of another, and gun crimes.
-It’s important to note that many factors go into determining whether an act of violence should be charged as a crime; a homicide committed in self-defense, for example, might be ruled justifiable.
+Crimes of violence can be domestic battery, aggravated assault, murder, killing or assault and battery in self-defense or defense of another, and gun crimes.
+It’s important to note that many factors go into determining whether an act of violence should be charged as a crime; a homicide or assault and battery committed in self-defense, for example, might be ruled justifiable.

 We’ve Been There Many Times Before

 An important factor in choosing a criminal defense lawyer is experience.
 What kinds of cases has he or she handled before?
 In the case of John Wesley Hall, a more appropriate question might be, “What hasn’t he done?”
 Among other high-profile cases, he has defended death penalty trials in Arkansas federal court and a war crimes trial in West Africa involving mass murder in violation of the Geneva Convention.